-5 second case they reported 1.7° latitudinal extent of cusps for northward IMF and 0.7° for southward IMF.
-For the latter case, Newell and Meng (1987) concluded that for northward IMF the cusp size decreased due to ongoing nightside reconnection and for southward IMF the cusp size decreased because strong convection rapidly closed the open cusp field lines.
-In this study we used values from the first case in the Newell and Meng (1987): 3.5° for northward IMF and 2° for southward IMF.
-For average IMF conditions we have decided to use 4° cusp latitudinal extent as given in Burch (1973).
-The cusp latitudinal extent, Δφ, and scaling of cusp convection, v{SC,⊥}, to the ionosphere, v{i,⊥}, are illustrated in figure 5.
+northward IMF the cusp size decreased due to ongoing nightside reconnection, and for the southward IMF the cusp size decreased because strong convection rapidly closed the open cusp field lines.
+In this study we used values from the first case in Newell and Meng (1987): 3.5° for the northward IMF and 2° for the southward IMF.
+For average IMF conditions we have decided to use the 4° cusp latitudinal extent as given in Burch (1973).
+The cusp latitudinal extent, $\Delta \phi$, and scaling of cusp convection, $v{SC,\perp}$, to the ionosphere, $v{i,\perp}$, are illustrated in Fig. 5.

-The starting point of our tracing is the center of each 1×1 R_E spatial bin shown in figure 6.
-In order to avoid any dawndusk asymmetries we use $Y{GSM} = 0$ and $Z{GSM} = R{cyl}$ as the starting point.
+The starting point of our tracing is the center of each $1 \times 1 R_E$ spatial bin shown in Fig. 6.
+In order to avoid any dawndusk asymmetries, we use $Y{GSM} = 0$ and $Z{GSM} = R{cyl}$ as the starting point.
 The initial convection velocity is given by the measurements in each spatial bin.
-Convection velocities used are shown in the figure 6.
+Convection velocities used are shown in Fig. 6.
 Convection velocities in each bin are calculated as the median of all measured drift magnitudes within a given bin.
-Average directions are calculated as the median

-15 value of the components of the normalized vectors.
-In the figure 6, average convection velocities are shown with arrows.
+Average directions are calculated as the median value of the components of the normalized vectors.
+In Fig. 6, average convection velocities are shown with arrows.
 The length of the arrow indicates the magnitude of the vector; the scale is given in upper right corner.
 Colors of the bin represent the bias vector.
-The bias vector is calculated as magnitude of the mean vector calculated from an ensemble of normalized vector components:
+The bias vector is calculated as the magnitude of the mean vector calculated from an ensemble of normalized vector components: